 1. Let Them Read What They Like

 First of all, if you want to get your child interested in reading, you’ll want to let them read what they like.
 Don’t try to force them to read Black Beauty or even Stuart Little if they don’t want to.
 We all have things we love to read, and things we don’t.
-If someone had forced you to read your most hated genre as a kid, would you have become interested in reading?
-Probably not.
 So let your child read what they want to read, even if you feel they should be reading something else.
 And remember, there are actually many adults who claim it was only because of comic books that they got interested in reading novels!

 2. Let Them See You Reading